tye-exe/Mine/README.md

 ### Pointer:
 This item can be obtained by using the "/. pointer" [command](#commands).
+While holding this item, the outline of nearby claims will be rendered.
+This includes claims from you own clan & others.
 Left-clicking with the pointer will set a corner of your claim.
 Right-clicking will set the other corner.
 Clicking again will change the selected block.
 When a block is selected it will change to a marker block & light up.
 When two or more blocks are selected an outline of Red Glass will be rendered along the edges of the selected area.